Learn the Qualifications, Requirements, and Responsibilities of Physical Therapist Assistants

 - Teaching patients how to use special equipment—for example, showing a patient with Parkinson’s disease how to use devices that make eating easier

-- Recording patients’ progress, report to occupational therapists, and doing other administrative tasks
+- Recording patients’ progress, reporting to occupational therapists, and doing other administrative tasks

 What Is the Job Outlook for a PTA?